swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 macro-function-signature-result -> '->' type

-external-macro-name -> identifier '.' identifier
+macro-definition -> '=' macro-expansion-expression
 ```

 The signature of a macro is either function-like (`(_ argument: T) -> (T, String)`) or value-like (`: Int`), depending on the form of the `macro-signature`.

 Macros can only be declared at file scope.
 They can be overloaded in the same way as functions, so long as the argument labels, parameter types, or result type differ.

-The `external-macro-name` refers to the module name (before the `.`) and type name (after the `.`) of the macro implementation.
-The library used to implement macros is defined below.
+The `macro-definition` provides the implementation used to expand the macro.
+It is always a macro expansion expression, so all non-builtin macros are defined in terms of other macros, terminating in a builtin macro whose definition is provided by the compiler.
+The arguments provided within the `macro-expansion-expression` of the macro definition must either be direct references to the parameters of the enclosing macro or must be literals.
+The `macro-expansion-expression` is type-checked (to ensure that the argument and result types make sense), but no expansion is performed at the time of definition.
+Rather, expansion of the macro referenced by the `macro-definition` occurs when the macro being declared is expanded.
+See the following section on macro expansions for more information.

 Macro result types cannot include opaque result types.
+Macro parameters cannot have default arguments.

-### Macro expansions
+### Macro expansion

 A macro expansion expression is described by the following grammar: